plane icon

 Send 1Hz full NMEA to Plugin

-This configuration allow you to connect the receiver to your mobile device via Bluetooth, BLE, or use radio and other communication plugins on Xbee socket.
+This configuration file allows you to connect the receiver to your mobile device via Bluetooth, BLE, or use radio and other communication plugins on Xbee socket.

 • Enable on COM2: GGA, GST, GLL, GSA, GSV, RMC, VTG with 1s